shandianchengzi/rt-thread/bsp/renesas/docs/Building_a_BSP_for_the_RA_Series_Dev_Board.md

 ![image-20220214174740157](figures_en/template_open.png)

 - Modify the MDK project configuration
-> **Debug Options：** You may take a screenshot to record default settings.
+> **Debug Options** You may take a screenshot to record default settings.
 After changing settings in`Device`, part of the settings in the `Debug` page will change, you can reset them to default after changing the `Device`.

 ![img](figures_en/template_config4.png)